isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryii.md

 During the SHN period, randomised in-person or phone/video compliance check(s) will be conducted.
 Failure to comply with any SHN-related requirement is an offence under the Infectious Diseases Act.
 Errant travellers can expect to be fined, imprisoned, and/or have their residency/work permits revoked.
 For more information on SHN-related compliance matters, click [here](/health/shn#shn-compliance-checks).

+&#9744;  <i><b>B) COVID-19 Tests during SHN</b></i>

+Travellers will be scheduled to take a COVID-19 Polymerase Chain Reaction (“PCR test”) on the last day of the SHN.
+Travellers who do not receive their test appointment details a day before the end of their SHN should seek for assistance in writing via [this form](https://go.gov.sg/sto-enquiry).

 ### Stage 5: End of Self-isolation period

-&#9744;  <i><b>A) Release from self-isolation</b></i>
+&#9744;  <i><b>A) Release from Stay-Home Notice(SHN)</b></i>

-Travellers may only leave their accommodation only after a negative result of the COVID-19 test taken on arrival in Singapore is conveyed.
-The result could be released to the traveller via a call, email, or SMS.
+Travellers can leave their SHN accommodation only after the end-of SHN COVID-19 test result is negative.
+The result of the test will be communicated to you via a call, email, or SMS about 24 hours from when the test was administered.
 Travellers with Singpass may also view their results via the  [HealthHub App](https://www.healthhub.sg/HealtheServices).

 Travellers who test positive for [COVID-19](/health/covid19-symptoms) will and must receive [medical treatment](/health/covidtreatment).
 The prevailing treatment charges will apply.

 &#9744;  <i><b>B) Advisory on prevailing COVID-19 management in Singapore</b></i>

-After self-isolation, travellers may go about their activities but must comply with the latest public health measures.
-This includes the use of the [TraceTogether app](https://www.tracetogether.gov.sg/), which allows the identification of close contacts of a positive COVID-19 case.
+After SHN, travellers may go about their activities but must comply with the latest public health measures.This includes the use of the [TraceTogether app](https://www.tracetogether.gov.sg/), which allows the identification of close contacts of a positive COVID-19 case.
 For the latest measures visit the Ministry of Health [website](https://moh.gov.sg/covid-19-phase-advisory) for more details.

 Some activities in Singapore may require proof of vaccination (e.g. attendance at large scale events, dining restrictions).
 If you had been vaccinated overseas, click [here](/health/vtsg) for details on whether you qualify, and how to receive local recognition as a “fully vaccinated traveller”.